cappelnord/life-codes-runtime/Readme.md

 ### Context

 A (execution) context (represented by `LCContext` and accessed via `LCdef`) executes a command and keeps track of the execution of blocks.
-Through the context commands can keep state between commands. blabla

-What else is needed?
+Contexts can be used to keep state inbetween commands via `.data`.
+Data can also be set from outside through the `.updateData` method which will trigger `on_ctx_data_update` function calls.
+Contexts will count how often a certain block was used within the context and therefore allow the scene manager to progress when certain blocks were used or allow the use of `XXX_once` life cycle functions, which are only executed for the first time a block is active.

+### Scenes and Scene Manager

+Scenes are defined by `LCSceneDef` and managed by `LCSceneManager`.
+A scene is a function that can be divided into multiple steps.
+At a step the scene manager will wait until a certain condition is met.
+For development purposes we can step forward using `l.sceneManager.rush`.
+Transitions to a next scene are also conditional.
+We can rush to a next scene using `l.sceneManager.rushScene`.
+Acts are not directly represented and are just regular scenes.

 ## Startup and Loading